jstedfast/MailKit/FAQ.md

 or untrusted by your system.

 Often times, mail servers will use self-signed certificates instead of using a certificate that has been signed by a trusted Certificate Authority.
+Another potential pitfall is when locally installed anti-virus software replaces the certificate in order to scan web traffic for viruses.

 When your system is unable to validate the mail server's certificate because it is not signed by a known and trusted Certificate Authority, the above error will occur.

 You can work around this problem by supplying a custom [RemoteCertificateValidationCallback](https://msdn.microsoft.com/en-us/library/ms145054) and setting it on the client's [ServerCertificateValidationCallback](http://mimekit.net/docs/html/P_MailKit_MailService_ServerCertificateValidationCallback.htm)